 Several local, regional, and state organizations work on business growth and recruitment efforts.
+An overview of organizations and programs that can assist the City with sharpening their recruitment skills is located in Appendix 10D.

 10.4.3 Prioritize quality of life improvements that promote economic growth